Yastrid Is Your No.1 Cog Threads Manufacturer

 What Is COG Thread Lift?

 Cog thread is an excellent non-invasive cosmetic technique to tighten and lift your sagging skin tissue in a few months.
 The procedure is safe and effective.
-Usually, results of thread lift starts appearing immediately after a procedure.
+Usually, the results of thread lift start appearing immediately after an operation.

-The PDO thread starts absorbing after 1 month and results can last 8-12months.
-Whereas, PCL thread starts absorbing after 3months but results can last for good 4-5 years.
+The PDO thread starts absorbing after one month, and results can last 8-12 months.
+Whereas, PCL thread starts absorbing after three months, but results can last for a good 4-5 years.